 With more than 30,000 elephants, Hwange's elephant population is only surpassed by Chobe National Park in Botswana.

-Walking safaris in the dry season provide unbelievable closeness to the unspoiled nature.
+Walking safaris in the dry season provides unbelievable closeness to unspoiled nature.

 4. Great Zimbabwe Ruins